Gymnotiformes: Electroreception and electrogenesis

 These fish possess electric organs that allow them to produce electric fields, which are usually weak.
 In most gymnotiforms, the electric organs are derived from muscle cells.
 However, adult apteronotids are one exception, as theirs are derived from nerve cells (spinal electromotor neurons).
 In gymnotiforms, the electric organ discharge may be continuous or pulsed.
 If continuous, it is generated day and night throughout the entire life of the individual.
 Certain aspects of the electric signal are unique to each species, especially a combination of the pulse waveform, duration, amplitude, phase and frequency.

 The electric organs of most Gymnotiformes produce tiny discharges of just a few millivolts, far too weak to cause any harm to other fish.
 Instead, they are used to help navigate the environment, including locating the bottom-dwelling invertebrates that compose their diets.
 They may also be used to send signals between fish of the same species.
 In addition to this low-level field, the electric eel also has the capability to produce much more powerful discharges to stun prey.

 Taxonomy

 There are currently about 250 valid gymnotiform species in 34 genera and five families, with many additional species yet to be formally described.
 The actual number of species in the wild is unknown.
 Gymnotiformes is thought to be the sister group to the Siluriformes from which they diverged in the Cretaceous period (about 120 million years ago).
-The families have traditionally been classified over suborders and superfamilies as below.
+The families have traditionally been classified over suborders and superfamilies, However, Eschmeyer's Catalog of Fishes classifies the families in the order as follows: